 Luke has a wealth of local and international experience working for public and private sector clients on major development and infrastructure projects and complex advisory matters.
 His experience spans plan changes, strategic consenting advice, due diligence, managing iwi/cultural matters, obtaining land use and subdivision consents and designations, and drafting commercial side agreements through to Public Works Act advice.
 He is an accomplished litigator and has appeared in many Council hearings, the Environment Court, and the High Court.

 Luke is the current elected treasurer for the NZPI Auckland Branch Committee and regularly speaks at NZPI and other industry events.
-He is ranked as a Notable Practitioner by IFLR1000 2018.
+He is recognised as a notable practitioner by IFLR1000 2019.

 - advised Ryman Healthcare on planning for and securing consents for several $100m+ retirement village and traditional residential developments across New Zealand

 - advised the NZ Transport Agency on major roading projects, third party advocacy and advisory matters.
 His experience includes being part of the country’s first legal team appointed to a planning alliance to deliver the statutory approvals for the Puhoi to Warkworth State highway roading project.
 The hearing was progressed via the fast track Board of Inquiry process for projects of national significance

 - advised Transpower on the implementation of the National Policy Statement for Electricity Transmission to protect nationally significant National Grid assets and enable Transpower’s ongoing activities

 - advised a number of clients and appeared before specialist panels on the Proposed Auckland Unitary Plan and Christchurch Replacement District Plan

 - lobbied on behalf of the Retirement Village Association to improve and streamline consenting and planning processes under the Resource Management Act 1991